SAIL-UA/okn.github.io/01-index.md

 # RuralKG Dataset

-RuralKG is a hierarchical dataset generated from multiple federal sources (e.g., NSDUH, NIBRS, TEDS-A/D) and focuses on substance abuse, mental health, and justice in rural areas.
-It provides a complete data processing pipeline—from raw data extraction to the deployment of a retrieval-augmented generation (RAG) system—making it a robust resource for researchers, practitioners, and educators.
+RuralKG is a hierarchical data repository and knowledgbase generated from multiple federal sources (e.g., NSDUH, NIBRS, TEDS-A/D).
+It focuses on improving our understanding of risk environments (e.g., substance abuse, mental health crisis, and social justice) in the United States' rural communities and strengthening their resilience.
+It provides a complete data processing pipeline—from raw data extraction to deploying a retrieval-augmented generation (RAG) system—making it a robust resource for researchers, practitioners, and educators.

+RuralKG is part of the Proto-OKN project, which is supported by the National Science Foundation (NSF) under grant number 2333836.
+This is a project undergoing so RuralKG is still evolving.
+The current update pace is twice per quarter.

 ## Project Overview